New Manchester study looks at reducing side effects from dialysis treatment

 Why this matters for kidney patients

-Research that focuses on improving the dialysis experience — not just keeping people alive — is particularly important.
-Even small improvements in how patients feel during and after treatment can make a meaningful difference.
+Research that focuses on improving the dialysis experience, not just keeping people alive, is particularly important.
+Even small improvements in how patients feel during and after treatment can make a meaningful difference to daily life.
+For people in Greater Manchester and the North West, the fact that this research is being conducted at Manchester Royal Infirmary means that local patients may eventually benefit directly.

 This study is still at an early stage.
-The device is being carefully tested to understand whether it is safe and effective, and it is not part of standard dialysis care.
+The device is being carefully tested to understand whether it is safe and effective, and it is not yet part of standard dialysis care.
 It may take time before researchers know whether it could be used more widely.
+If you have questions about your own dialysis care and any symptoms you experience, your renal team remains the best source of advice.

 Share this article